ebad84/AlwaysUp/README.md

 # AlwaysUp
 this repo makes your "Free pythonanywhere.com web projects" Always, Up!

-## _My Free Projects are disabled after every 3monthes. what should i do?_
+## _My Free Projects are disabled every 3monthes. what should i do?_

 WHAT THE HELL???